 Tgah use cases involve up to pedestrian mobility.
 However as reported in [3] and [4], reflections from cars cause higher Doppler and can be represented by assigning one of the six paths in the SCM model a higher Doppler.

 The following two simulation scenarios represent all outdoor TGah scenarios:

 SCM with speed up to 2mph for all paths

 SCM with the fourth path assigned a speed of 40mph (rest of the paths are assigned 0mph).

-Alternative PDP

-Alternatively the following power delay profiles can be substituted into the SCM instead of the random PDP defined in SCM.
-They are described in table 1 and represent PDP values for low (Pedestrian A), medium (Vehicular A and Pedestrian B) and high delay spread (Typical Urban) channels.